mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 You can use the same program written above for **ColorPoint struct** to create an average point between 2 color points.
 The only difference is that if you now pass an instance of the class **CColorPoint** to a function, it will be passed by reference, even without using the **ref** keyword.

-Here are the key differences between structures and classes:
+Here are the key differences between structures & classes:

 <table class="rounded">
   <tr>